RasmusJensen1/P2/README.md

 # Techstack:

 Node.js: We are using Node.js for its ability to execute JavaScript on the server side, which streamlines backend development.
-Its asynchronous programming enhances the responsiveness of our website, making it more efficient and capable of handling multiple concurrent requests.
+Its ability to work more asynchronously makes it possible for us to communicate with a database.

 Express: As our backend framework, Express handles HTTP requests, integrates middleware, defines routes, and more.
 Its minimalist design allows for flexibility and scalability.